fatedier/frp/README.md

 host_header_rewrite = dev.yourdomain.com
 ```

-If `host_header_rewrite` is specified, the host header will be rewritten to match the hostname portion of the forwarding address.
+The `Host` request header will be rewritten to `Host: dev.yourdomain.com` before it reach your local http server.

 ### Set Headers In HTTP Request